 First up: What’s in it?
 GARLIC!
 Garlic, salt, oil and lemon juice.
 That’s it.
 No potato, egg or sour cream and mayonnaise as some may think.
 And it all happens by going slow, taking your time and creating an emulsion in your food processor.

 If you can make homemade mayonnaise, you can make toum.

-In to your food processor, fitted with the blade attachment, add 2 teaspoons kosher salt and the cup of peeled, whole garlic cloves.
+Next add 2 teaspoons kosher salt and the cup of peeled, whole garlic cloves to your food processor, fitted with the blade attachment.

 With the motor running, S-L-O-W-L-Y pour a half cup of grapeseed oil in a thin and steady stream into the processor.

 Why grapeseed oil?
-Well, truthfully, the thought of using 4 cups of oil period gives me the heebie-jeebies (did I spell that right?) so I went with an oil that is more healthy.
-Typically corn or vegetable oil is recommended, and will most likely yield a lighter and fluffier sauce.
-However grapeseed or (light or extra light) olive oil can be used.
-The taste is still delicious it just may affect the overall fluffiness but who cares?
-It’s garlic sauce!
+Well, truthfully, the thought of using 4 cups of any oil gives me the heebie-jeebies (did I spell that right?) so I went with an oil that is healthier.

 Repeat these steps, going slow and not rushing adding in 1/2 cup (of oil) and then letting it run for 30 seconds before adding the 2 teaspoons of lemon juice.
 Keep alternating, scraping down the sides once in a while, until you’ve used up both the oil and lemon juice.

 Once the oil and lemon juice is used, continue to blend for another 30 to 45 seconds until light and fluffy.

 It’s incredible isn’t it?
 Just salt, garlic, oil and lemon juice.